Zekreet Phase II EIA

 RLIC Ecology Baseline Surveys

-WKC completed a series of baseline surveys in order to determine pre-development conditions for two sites, totaling an area of approximately 1,700 hectares.
+WKC completed a series of baseline surveys in order to determine pre-development conditions for two sites, totalling an area of approximately 1,700 hectares.
 The Project itself covered areas which included a number of habitat types and important plant and animal species.

-AAQM Station Audits for Qatar Energy
+AAQM Station Audits for Qatar Petroleum (now Qatar Energy)

-C2 Doha Expressway Project
+C2 Doha Expressway Noise Modelling

 WKC was commissioned to undertake noise modelling and impact assessments for the construction and operation of road upgrades/improvements in three suburbs of Doha.
 Using topographic, land use and traffic flow input data we were able to predict the impact of the road improvements on the surrounding environment and at noise sensitive receptors.

-Emissions Inventory at RLIC
+RLIC Emissions Inventory

 Our team led the development of a complete emissions inventory covering all sectors for Ras Laffan Emission souths (approximately 300).
 This included conventional combustion sources such as turbines, flares, heaters and boilers, but additional fugitive sources and storage related VOCs.
 The key objective of the inventory was to support the development of photochemical modelling to determine the contribution of industrial emissions to secondary photochemical pollutant formation (such as ozone).